Federal Investment Needed to Protect and Restore the Ohio River

 These investments will provide local communities with the tools needed to ensure the Ohio River endures as a vital and abundant resource for the region.

-By clicking "Send Email," you have read and abide by American Rivers’ Privacy Policy, and consent to your personal information being shared with our partner the Ohio Environmental Council, and agree to https://theoec.org/policies/.
+By clicking "Send Email," you have read and agreer to abide by American Rivers’ Privacy Policy, and consent to your personal information being shared with our partner the Ohio Environmental Council, and agree to https://theoec.org/policies/.